lammps/lammps/doc/src/fix_deform_pressure.rst

    \frac{d T(t)}{dt} = L(t) k (P - P_t)

 where :math:`k` is a proportional gain constant, :math:`P_t` is the target pressure, :math:`P` is the current pressure, and :math:`L` is the perpendicular box length.
-The target pressure accepts either a constant numeric value or a LAMMPS :ref:`variable <variable>`.
-Notably, this variable can be a function of time or other components of the pressure tensor.
-By default, :math:`k` has units of 1/(time * pressure) although this will change if the *normalize/pessure* option is set as :ref:`discussed below <deform_normalize>`.
+The target pressure accepts either a constant numeric value or a LAMMPS :ref:`variable
+<variable>`.
+Notably, this variable can be a function of time or other
+components of the pressure tensor.
+By default, :math:`k` has units of 1/(time * pressure) although this will change if the *normalize/pessure* option is set as :ref:`discussed below
-There is no proven method to choosing an appropriate value of :math:`k` as it will depend on thespecific details of a simulation and testing different values is recommended.
+<deform_normalize>`.
+There is no proven method to choosing an
+appropriate value of :math:`k` as it will depend on the specific details of a simulation and testing different values is recommended.
 One can also apply a maximum limit to the magnitude of the applied strain using the :ref:`max/rate <deform_max_rate>` option.

 ----------

-The *box* parameter provides an additonal control over the *x*, *y*, and *z* box lengths by isotropically dilating or contracting the box to either maintain a fixed mean pressure or volume.
+The *box* parameter provides an additional control over the *x*, *y*, and *z* box lengths by isotropically dilating or contracting the box to either maintain a fixed mean pressure or volume.
 This isotropic scaling is applied after the box is deformed by the above *x*, *y*, *z*, *xy*, *xz*, and *yz* styles, acting as a second deformation step.
 This parameter will change the overall strain rate in the *x*, *y*, or *z* dimensions.
-This parameter can only be used in combination with the *x*, *y*, or *z*
-commands: *vel*, *erate*, *trate*, *pressure*, or *wiggle*.
+This parameter can only be used in combination with the *x*, *y*, or *z* commands: *vel*, *erate*, *trate*, *pressure*, or *wiggle*.
 This is the meaning of its styles and values.

 The *volume* style isotropically scales box lengths to maintain a constant box volume in response to deformation from other parameters.
 This style